 The National Association of County and City Health Officials (NACCHO) supports efforts to better connect and integrate public health, physical and behavioral health, and social services.
-NACCHO encourages all sectors and disciplines to work collaboratively to leverage their resources, authority, expertise, and shared interests in pursuit of achieving the Triple Aim: simultaneously improving population health outcomes, reducing per capita cost of healthcare, and improving patient satisfaction and quality of healthcare.
+NACCHO encourages all sectors and disciplines to work collaboratively to leverage their resources, authority, expertise, and shared interests in pursuit of achieving the Triple Aim of simultaneously improving population health outcomes, reducing per capita cost of health care, and improving patient satisfaction and quality of health care.

-NACCHO highlights the critical role local health departments play in developing integrated health systems and encourages local health departments to engage with partners to plan, implement, and evaluate strategies to improve the health of their communities.
+NACCHO draws attention to the critical role local health departments play in developing integrated health systems, and encourages local health departments to engage with partners to plan, implement, and evaluate strategies to improve the health of their communities.